Compliance System and Risk Management System

 1.Systems to ensure that Directors’ and employees’ execution of their duties complies with laws and regulations and the Articles of Incorporation

-- ①The Board of Directors shall formulate “The Suzuki Group Code of Conduct” to ensure Directors and Managing Officers and employees in the Company and its consolidated subsidiaries (hereinafter “the Suzuki Group”) execute their duties in a healthy manner as well as shall oversee the state in which the Code is fully known to the Group.
+- ①The Board of Directors shall formulate “The Suzuki Group Code of Conduct” to ensure Directors and Managing Officers and employees in the Company and the Group (Suzuki Group) execute their duties in a healthy manner as well as shall oversee the state in which the Code is fully known to the Group.

 - ②A corporate governance committee, chaired by the Director or Managing Officer in charge of corporate planning, shall be established under the Board of Directors.
 The Corporate Governance Committee shall deploy measures for advancing in thorough compliance and promote efforts to address cross-sectional challenges in coordination with the relevant sections.

 - ③Executive General Managers shall clearly define the division of work among their responsible sections and establish work regulations and manuals that include compliance with laws and regulations related to their responsible duties, approval and decision procedures, and rules for the confirmation process by other sections.
 Executive General Managers shall ensure that the people concerned are fully aware of said regulations, manuals, rules, etc.

-- ④The Personnel section shall hold seminars about compliance and individual laws/regulations for Directors, Managing Officers and employees in a continuous manner in cooperation with the Corporate Planning, Legal, Engineering and other related sections.
+- ④The Human Resources Department shall hold seminars about compliance and individual laws/regulations for executives and employees in a continuous manner in cooperation with the Corporate Planning Office, Legal Department, Engineering Department and other related departments.

-- ⑤To prevent violations of laws and regulation and take corrective measures at an early stage, a whistleblowing system (The Suzuki Group Risk Management Hotline) that has both internal and external contact points, shall be established inside and outside the Company to allow Directors, Managing Officers and employees to report on violations of laws and regulations or their possibility without receiving disadvantageous treatment for doing so.
+- ⑤To prevent violations of laws and regulation and take corrective measures at an early stage, a whistleblowing system (Suzuki Group Risk Management Hotline) that has both internal and external contact points, shall be established to allow executives and employees of the Suzuki Group to report on breach of laws and regulations or their possibility without any disadvantageous treatment to the whistleblower.

-The Corporate Planning section shall strive to make the whistleblowing system fully known and promote its use.
+The Corporate Planning Office shall strive to make the whistleblowing system fully known and to promote its use.

-- ①Important matters regarding corporate management shall be decided after the Board of Directors meetings, the Executive Committee, circular resolutions and other systems deliberate and evaluate their risks in accordance with the standard for deliberation.
+- ①Important matters regarding corporate management shall be decided after meetings of the Board of Directors, the Executive Committee, circular resolutions and other systems deliberate and evaluate their risks in accordance with the standard for deliberation.

 - ②Executive General Managers shall establish work regulations and manuals that include preventive measures against risks that can be presumed in their responsible duties, and counter-measures in case of their occurrence.
 Executive General Managers shall ensure that the people concerned are fully aware of said regulations, manuals, measures, etc.

 - ③To prepare for a large-scale disaster, action manuals and business continuity plans shall be formulated, and drills shall be carried out.

-4.Systems to ensure that Directors’ execution of their duties is made efficiently
+4.Systems to ensure efficient execution of duties by Directors

 - ①Important matters regarding corporate management shall be deliberated at the Executive Committee and other meetings prior to decision-making.

-- ②The Board of Directors shall clarify responsibilities regarding the execution of Executive Officers’ and Executive General Managers’ duties and supervise their execution.
+- ②The Board of Directors shall clarify responsibilities regarding the execution of Managing Officers’ and Executive General Managers’ duties, and shall supervise their execution.

-- ④The Board of Directors shall formulate mid-term management plans that include consolidated subsidiaries and regularly verify the progress in the business plans of the fiscal years that Department General Managers make in order to achieve the mid-term plan.
+- ④The Board of Directors shall formulate mid-term management plans that include consolidated subsidiaries and regularly verify the progress of business plans for fiscal years as made by Executive General Managers in order to achieve the mid-term plan.

-- ⑤The Internal Auditing section, which directly reports to President, shall audit the state of establishment and operation of internal controls, which are based on the basic policies, on a regular basis and report on the outcome to the Board of Directors.
+- ⑤The Audit Department, which directly reports to President, shall audit the state of establishment and operation of internal controls, which are based on the basic policies, on a regular basis and shall report on the outcome to the Board of Directors.

-The Board of Directors shall make Executive Officers and Executive General Managers attend Board of Directors meetings, if necessary, and ask them to explain or report on issues that were detected in activities such as internal audits and whistleblowing.
-Accordingly, the Board of Directors shall give instructions for correction of the issues and ask reporting on the result.
+The Board of Directors shall make Managing Officers and Executive General Managers attend meetings of the Board of Directors, if necessary, and ask them to explain or report on issues that were detected in activities such as internal audits and whistleblowing.
+Accordingly, the Board of Directors shall give instructions for correction of the issues and require reporting on results.

-5.Systems to ensure proper business operation of the Corporate Group consisting of the Company and subsidiaries
+5.Systems to ensure appropriateness of duties of the Corporate Group consisting of the Company and subsidiaries

 - ①The Board of Directors shall formulate mid-term management plans that include consolidated subsidiaries, and the presidents of the subsidiaries shall make business plans in the fiscal years in order to achieve the mid-term plans.